kirillheifez/kirillheifez/README.md

 - 👋 Hi, my name is Kyrill Heifez
 - 👀 I’m interested in theoretical computer science & math, music and information design, as well as social development
-- 🌱 I’m currently studying at Department of Mathematics and Mechanics of Ural Federal University (prev.
+- 🌱 I’m currently studying at the Department of Mathematics and Mechanics of Ural Federal University (prev.
 Ural Goverment University) on Mathematics course.
 - 💻 At the moment I'm working at Mediazona (zona.media) as data journalist and with data visualisation.
 - 🖤 I’m looking to collaborate on social valuable projects, especially with the scope of humane drug policy,